-Fig. 2 Three years water demand pattern of the time series
+Figure -2- three years water demand pattern of the time series

-Fig. 3 Seasonal water demand pattern of the time series (spring, summer, fall and winter)
+Figure -3- seasonal water demand pattern of the time series (spring, summer, fall and winter)

-C. Model Data
+3.3 Model Data

-A stochastic water demand model for synthetic generation of water demands has been formulated and applied in modelling and forecasting water demand for zone 6 water supply Zone project.
-The model is based on statistical analysis of historical water demand data using a short-term, pattern-based model for water demand forecasting approach [1].
+A stochastic water demand model for synthetic generation of water demands has been formulated and applied in modeling and forecasting water demand for Zone 6 water supply Zone project.
+The model is based on statistical analysis of historical water demand data using a short-term, pattern-based model for water demand forecasting approach (Alvisi et al 2007).
 The model comprises a deterministic component and a stochastic component.
-The deterministic components are modelled by a series of seasonal, weekly and daily patterns.
-The stochastic components are based on time-series forecasting models that take the short-term memory effect and the random residual components into consideration.
+The deterministic components are modeled by a series of seasonal, weekly and daily patterns.
+The stochastic components are based on time-series forecasting models that take into the short-term memory effect and the random residual components.

-The forecasting and modelling of water demand require reliable data.
-Reliable data play a key role in the analysis, monitor, and forecast of water system behaviors as bad quality data may result in an erroneous decision scheme [10].
-The data employed for zone -6 study area consist of hourly water demand in meter cube per day (m^3/d) .
-The water demand data were available for a period of 2009 to 2011; however, during the evaluation of the water demand data for the completeness, correctness process to avoid questionable data and erroneous we found that some of the data were scattered with a missing records, as a result, those missing data have been adjusted and some of them have been completely omitted and the remaining corrected water demand data were considered for model development and testing.
-All the data were divided into two sets: modelling set consisting of the 2009-2010 years of data, and a testing set consisting of the remaining 2011 year of data.
-The overall task for this research involves the illustration and analysis of Water Demand Forecasting Using the Stochastic Nature of Short Term Historical Water Demand and Supply Pattern methodologies for Lille University zone-6 using the 2009-2011 water demand of consumption data.
-This includes an evaluation of considered forecasting methodologies including graphical plots of forecasted vs. observed, time series plots, and relevant statistical measures (e.g., correlation coefficient, residual analyses...etc.).
+The forecasting and Modeling of water demand require reliable data.
+Reliable data play a key role in the analysis, monitor, and forecast of water system behaviors as bad quality data may result in an erroneous decision scheme.
+Siao S., Jean I. Bertrand k.
+(2011), Literature review for data validation methods.

+The data employed for Zone -6 study area were consist of hourly water demand in meter cube per day $(m^3/d)$ .
+The water demand data were available for a period of 2009 to 2011; however, during the evaluation of the water demand data for the completeness, correctness process to avoid questionable data and erroneous we found that some of the data were scattered with a missing records, as a result, those missing data has been adjusted and some of them has been completely omitted and the remaining corrected water demand data were considered for model development and testing.
+All the data were divided into two sets: modeling set consisting the 2009-2010 years of data, and a testing set consisting of the remaining 2011 year of data.
+The overall task for this research involves the illustration and analysis of Water Demand Forecasting Using the Stochastic Nature of Short Term Historical Water Demand and supply Pattern methodologies for Lille University Z6 using the 2009-2011 water demand / consumption data.
+The includes an evaluation of considered forecasting methodologies including graphical plots of forecasted vs. observed, time series plots, and relevant statistical measures (e.g., correlation coefficient, residual analyses,..etc.).

-D. Forecasting Results Analysis and Discussions
+3.4 Forecasting Results Analysis and Discussions

-This study demonstrates how Water Demand Forecasting Using the Stochastic Nature of Short Term Historical Water Demand and Supply Pattern model is useful to study and forecast short term water demand for water utility companies.
-This paper also demonstrates the data analysis results obtained and shown graphically in Figures 4-5 which confirmed that the model is doing considerably well and gives reliable forecasts for daily and hourly basis of the water demand.
-The modelling results also indicate that the synthetic patterns, fluctuations and statistics of the generated demands are consistent with the actual ones.
+This study demonstrates how Water Demand Forecasting Using the Stochastic Nature of Short Term Historical Water Demand and supply Pattern models are useful to study and forecast short term water demand for water utility companies.
+This paper demonstrates also the data analysis results obtained and shown graphically in Figures 4 through 5 which confirmed that the model is considerably doing well and gave reliable forecasts for daily and hourly basis of the water demand.
+The modeling results also indicate that the synthetic patterns, fluctuations and statistics of the generated demands are consistent with the actual ones.